 the soul is Yours and the body is Yours,

-There is a well known setting of the first verse of Han’shamah lach attributed to Shalom Carlebach.
-With very few settings in circulation, I figured that there was probably room for one more!
+There is a well known setting of the first verse of Han’shamah lach attributed to Shlomo Carlebach.
+With very few settings in circulation, I felt it was important to offer an alternative.